-2.4 Research Project
+2.4 Research project

-Choosing your five preferred projects
+Choosing your six preferred projects

-In early November, we will circulate an electronic booklet containing all available research projects and relevant project information, enabling you to make informed decisions when choosing your projects.
-You will be able to read about topics of interest and see descriptions of selected projects.
+We will circulate an electronic booklet containing all available research projects and relevant project information enabling you to make informed decisions when choosing your projects in early November.
+You will be able to read it for topics of interest and see descriptions of selected projects.
 You will be encouraged to do further research on the projects that you are interested in or contact the corresponding supervisor for a brief discussion before you make final decisions.
-You will undertake an individual project under a specific theme and work under the supervision of an academic specialising in the project area.
-These themes include polymers, catalysis, storage materials, organic syntheses, computational studies, and life-cycle analysis.
+You will undertake an individual project under a specific theme and work supervised by an academic specialised in project area.
+These themes include anticancer, antimicrobial and CNS drug discovery as well as enabling drug discovery chemistry.

-You will then need to select five projects that you would be prepared to do in order of preference and submit them via a Google form.
+You will then need to select five projects that you would be prepared to do in order of preference and submit them via a google form.

-Be aware that some projects will be very popular, and each project can only involve one student.
+Do be aware that some projects will be very popular, and each project can only involve one student.
 The most popular project might be the top choice for ten students, so nine must necessarily be slightly disappointed.
-We strongly advise students against attempting to 'game' our allocation system, as this has often led to consequences that the gamer failed to predict.
+We strongly advise students against attempting to 'game' our allocation system as this has often led to consequences that the gamer failed to predict.